3rdn4Li/ScriptKidAgent/README.md

 pip install -e .
 ```

-You should ensure that there is metasploit, curl and nmap in the host machine.
+You should ensure that there is metasploit and nmap are in the host machine.
+The more pre-installed tools are in the host, the better performance scriptkid can achieve (just like a real scriptkid)!
+For example, curl and searchsploit are recommended.

 ## Usage